-School will be different in many ways this fall, no matter where you live or what your local district's plans are.
-But regardless of the uncertainty that still surrounds schedules, social distancing and hybrid learning, one thing, at least, is clear: If your child's school or preschool opens its doors, everyone who steps through them will need to wear a mask, from teachers to staff to students.
+School will again be different in many ways this fall, no matter where you live or what your local district's plans are.
+But regardless of the uncertainty that still surrounds schedules, social distancing and hybrid learning, one thing, at least, is clear: Wearing a mask is recommended or required.

 What kind of face mask is best for children to wear at school?